buhrmi/buhrmi/README.md

 ## Earn Shitcoin

-You need an account with the [Shitcoin Society](https://www.shitcoinsociety.com).
-It's the only place in the world where you can earn Shitcoin.
+To earn Shitcoin, you need an account with the [Shitcoin Society](https://www.shitcoinsociety.com).
+Since Shitcoin is not listed on any exchanges, it's currently the only place where you can get Shitcoin.
 Here, you can also view your balances and trade with other shitcoiners.